Frunza/test-limits-and-requests-in-aks/README.md

 -burstable: the requested resources are lower than the limits -best effort: no limits and requests are configured

-With the `guaranteed` categgory, you basically tell `k8s` that you are sure your pod will stay within the limits you configure.
+With the `guaranteed` category, you basically tell `k8s` that you are sure your pod will stay within the limits you configure.
 If a container exceeds its limit, it will be terminated.
 With the `burstable` category, you tell `k8s` that the pod need at least the resources configured by requests, but they can potentially grow to the defined limits.
 If a container exceeds its limit, it will be terminated.
 With the `best effort` category, you say that you have no idea about the usage of the pod.